 - Media: Locate lines, drain, depressurize; provide containment and sealing systems.

-STOP principle: measure systematics
+STOP principle: systematics of measures

 - Substitution: Choose methods that fundamentally reduce risks (e.g., low-vibration splitting techniques instead of percussive methods where possible).